Our Veterinary Staff

 Nicole joined the Gordon Vet team on reception in mid 2014.
 She has an excellent background working in pet shops and vets for many years and of course she loves animals – so it has been an easy transition for her to settle into Gordon Vet.
-Nicole fits in very well with the team on reception and they have a lot of laughs.
+Nicole fits in very well with the team and they have a lot of laughs.
 She ensures that all our clients and their pets are treated well from the moment they arrive.
-Nicole has finished a Certificate 2 in Veterinary Nursing and thoroughly enjoyed the experience.
+Nicole has finished a Certificate 2 in Veterinary Nursing and is working toward her Certificate 4.

 Outside of work, Nicole has a tortoise shell cross ragdoll cat named Princess.
 Nicole really enjoys baking, art, music and volunteering in local community Church projects.

 Dani started at Gordon Vets in 2014 while studying her Certificate 4 in Vet Nursing and now that she is fully qualified she is valuable member of our nursing team.
 Dani has a particular interest in surgical nursing which has influenced her to study a diploma of surgical and emergency nursing.
 She is incredibly thorough and caring towards all of our patients.

 Dani loves birds, exotic animals and wildlife and in her spare time Dani enjoys going to the gym, travelling and exploring new places.
 She is also a competitive gamer.